courselab/sys-our-syssoft-project/README.md

  SYSeg is free software and can be distributed under the terms of GNU General Public License version 3 of the license or, at your discretion, any later version.
-Third-party source files distributed along with SYSeg are made covered by their respective licenses, as annotated in each individual file.
+Third-party source files distributed along with SYSeg are  covered by their respective licenses, as annotated in each individual file.

- See the terms of each license under the directory LICENSES.
+ See the terms of each license under the directory `LICENSES`.